AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 to philosophy; but that all things essential to salvation are plainly taught in the Scriptures, within the comprehension of the ordinary mind.

-\"Origen...was the prince of schoolmen and scholars, as subtle as Aquinas, as erudite as Routh or Tischendorf.
+"Origen...was the prince of schoolmen and scholars, as subtle as Aquinas, as erudite as Routh or Tischendorf.
 He is a man of one book, in a sense.
-The Bible, its text, its exposition, furnished him with the motive for incessant toil.\"[^237]
+The Bible, its text, its exposition, furnished him with the motive for incessant toil."[^237]

 The truths taught in the Bible may be made by philosophers themes on which the mind may indefinitely expatiate; and those competent will find interior, spiritual, recondite meanings not seen on the surface.
-Yet he constantly taught \"that such affinity and congruity exist between Christianity and human reason, that not only the grounds, but also the forms, of all Christian doctrines may be explained by the dictates of philosophy....
+Yet he constantly taught "that such affinity and congruity exist between Christianity and human reason, that not only the grounds, but also the forms, of all Christian doctrines may be explained by the dictates of philosophy....
 That it is vastly important to the honor and advantage of